-In respect of the companies incorporated in Kenya (namely Tana Biomass Generation Limited and Tana Solar Limited) and Uganda (namely Unergy Limited), profits are subject to company tax at 30% and for the company incorporated in Namibia (namely Sturrock Investments Number Eight (Pty) Limited), profits are subject to company tax at 32%.
+In respect of the companies incorporated in Kenya (namely Tana Biomass Generation Limited and Tana Solar Limited) and Uganda (namely Unergy Limited), profits are subject to company tax at 30% and for the company incorporated in Namibia (namely Sturrock Investments Number Eight (Pty) Ltd), profits are subject to company tax at 32%.
 In respect of companies incorporated in Zambia (namely VFU - Clean Energy Limited), profits are subject to company tax at 35%.
-In respect of companies incorporated in South Africa (namely SACE Projects (Pty) Limited; Kalkuil Solar (Pty) Limited and Matla a Letsatsi (RF) (Pty) Limited), profits are subject to company tax at 28%.
+In respect of companies incorporated in South Africa (namely SACE Projects (Pty) Ltd), profits are subject to company tax at 27% (2022: 28%).
 The current estimated tax loss is available for set off against future taxable income.
 No deferred tax asset is recognised as currently there are no profits to offset the current estimated tax loss.